BibeshT-TXST/BibeshT-TXST/README.md

 # Hey, I'm Bibesh 👋

-**Student Worker** @ Texas State University Libraries &nbsp;·&nbsp; Full Stack Systems + DevOps + Applied Machine Learning + AWS CLoud
+I am a **Junior** Computer Science Student at Texas State University and **Student Worker** @University Libraries Systems Team.
+I have experience with **Full-Stack Systems**, **DevOps**, **Applied Machine Learning** and I am actively learning **AWS Cloud Services** and **Observability Metrics**.

-I build full stack systems, dig into ML, and have a habit of either going completely blank on an idea or turning it into a 6-hour presentation.
-No in-between.(ツ)_/¯
+At work I build Full-Stack systems, write Unit & Integration tests, add observability metrics and configure CI/CD pipelines to university RHEL servers via github actions, under the supervision of my supervisors.
+For personal projects I focus more on Applied Machine Learning, Inference and AWS Cloud services.

-Lately, I've been deep in the intersection of HealthCare and CS, there's something uniquely fascinating about solving problems that sit right on that frontier.
+Lately, I've been deep in the intersection of HealthCare and CS, specifically in the area of **Secure Inference Architectures**.
+My personal project **SightX** currently in **Version1** is built around the core idea of secure inference, however It has a hybrid architecture where it uses **SupaBase** for **Authentication** and **Data Storage**.

 <p align="center">
   <img src="https://www.microsoft.com/en-us/research/wp-content/uploads/2025/04/Personalized-Medicine-4.png" />